Close

 What is ULIP Plan?

-A ULIP (Unit Linked Insurance Plan) is a financial product that combines life insurance with investment opportunities.
-When we talk about long-term wealth creation and life cover, many investors consider Unit Linked Insurance Plans.
-But before choosing one, it is important for you to understand what is ULIP, what ULIP stands for, and how it functions.
+A ULIP (Unit Linked Insurance Plan) is a financial scheme that is a combination of life insurance and investment opportunities.
+Whenever we mention long-term wealth creation and life cover, several investors turn to Unit Linked Insurance Plans.
+However, you should first know what is ULIP plan, and what it stands for before selecting one.

 • Updated on: Jun 23, 2025